 “Watch out for the rocks, Vessel,” the high priest noted.
 “They look rather innocent, but there’s a lot of weight to them, under the surface.”

-“Nah,” Lightsong said.
+“Bah,” Lightsong said.
 “It’s the alligators you have to watch for.
 They can bite.
 And. . .what exactly are we talking about, anyway?”

 “The God Kings,” Siri said.
 “When the last one died, an heir had already been produced?”